Two-Factor Authentication (2FA) Matters More Than Ever – Here’s Why

 Another commonly used form of 2FA is via email… you can probably already see where this is going.
 If someone hacks your laptop, there could be traces of you logging into your email, rendering this completely useless.

 The best way to secure your accounts is with dedicated devices for 2FA.
 This is called Universal Second Factor Authentication – or U2F in short.
 These devices hold the data needed to confirm your identity completely offline.
-In short: you can’t login without having your U2F device.
+In short: you can’t log in without having your U2F device.

 And that’s exactly what our devices can do.
 While they might be best known for protecting cryptocurrencies, it’s definitely not their only purpose.
 The Ledger FIDO U2F app can be used to protect your important accounts with the highest form of two-factor authentication.

 It doesn’t stop there though.
-Our devices even have an extra layer that other forms of U2F don’t have: you need to enter a PIN code on the device to unlock it.
+Our hardware wallet devices even have an extra layer that other forms of U2F don’t have: you need to enter a PIN code on the device to unlock it.
 If you’re looking for extra security for your accounts, we’ve got your back.

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video How to Keep Your Crypto Safe